Freezing participants

 Before proceeding with the freezing or unfreezing of a participant, ensure the following requirements are met:

-- Operational Private Subnet and Commit Chain:
+- Operational Private Subnet and Subnet Hub:

 - The participant in question should already be registered and active in the network.